- Author: Furious

 Arcane Frost Build Rotation

-Many people like the arcane frost build to the high damage output it provides while having an extremely simple rotation.
+Many people like the Arcane Frost build for the high damage output it provides while having an extremely simple rotation.
 It doesn’t get any easier than using just one spell, Frostbolt.
 If you’re only fighting one enemy, you’ll never use another spell unless you need to move.
 In that case, you’ll use Fire Blast.

 With multiple enemies around, you’ll actually want to start off with Flamestrike to apply the damage-over-time effect to all enemies.
 After that, line up a well-placed Cone of Cold to hit as many enemies as possible.
 After that, use Arcane Explosion until Flamestrike needs refreshing!